 - Uninsured motorist property damage coverage (UMPD) - Not available in every state

 - Uninsured motorist bodily injury coverage (UMBI)

 - Medical payments coverage and/or Personal injury protection (PIP)

-If you track down the hit-and-run driver, you can file a claim with their insurance company to recoup some of these out-of-pocket expenses.
-When the person doesn’t have enough coverage, you can retain an attorney and file a lawsuit against the person.
+If you track down the hit-and-run driver, you can file an accident claim with their insurance company to obtain compensation.
+You may be able to recoup some of these out-of-pocket expenses.
+When the person doesn't have enough coverage, you can retain an attorney and file a lawsuit against the person.

 Coverage that Can Protect Drivers after a Hit-and-Run Accident

-Are you confused about what the types of coverage you’ll need?
-In this section, we’ll talk about ones that may protect you after a hit-and-run incident.
+Are you confused about what the types of coverage you'll need?
+In this section, we'll talk about ones that may protect you if the other driver fails to stop after a hit-and-run incident.